-1. Introduction
+1 Introduction

 The one-child policy was implemented in September 1980 and abolished in late 2015.
 With this change in the demographic policy, the fertility decision of families also changed.
 Such decisions can result in an increase in the number of siblings in a family.
 Individuals' educational outcomes may be affected by a change in their parents' fertility decision.
-Current research indicates that a tradeoff exists between the quantity of children (Becker 1960), meanings that the quality of children decreases when the number of children in a family increases.
+Current research indicates that a tradeoff exists between the number of children (Becker 1960), meanings that the quality of children decreases when the number of children in a family increases.

 We focus on the difference in educational outcomes between only children and children with siblings, which we define as the only-child effect.
 To achieve this aim, we use the China Education Panel Survey dataset combined with a treatment effect model.
-Two waves are employed in the investigation of this dataset: the academic year 2013-14 and that of 2014-15.
+There are two waves in the investigation of this dataset: the academic year 2013-14 and that of 2014-15.
 Because the grade 7 students of the academic year 2013-14 are followed in the wave of the academic year 2014-15, we combine this sample as a pool to obtain cross-sectional data.
-Because schools adopt difference systems; for example, some schools adopt 150 scores as the full mark to assess students outcomes in math, Chinese and English, we translate all outcomes of students into a 100-mark system.
-To explain these effects, we use four channels for interpretation, namely (1) financial

-- resources, (2) time spent parenting, (3) closeness of parent-child relationships, and (4) personality traits.
-We reveal that the only children are bestowed with significantly greater money resources, more parenting time, closer parent-child relationships, and better personality than a child who has siblings.
-The Sobel-Goodman test reveals that financial resources, parenting time, the close- - ness of parent-child relationships, and personality traits are mediators of these effects.
-An only child has superior academic attainment compared with a child with siblings.
-Difference in financial resources, parenting time, the closeness of parent-child relationships, and personality traits can be used to interpret these effects.
+Because schools adopt difference systems; for example, some schools adopt 150 scores as the full mark to assess students' outcomes in math, Chinese and English, we translate all outcomes of students into a 100-mark system.
+To explain these effects, we use four channels for interpretation, namely (1) financial resources, (2) time spent parenting, (3) closeness of parent-child relationships, and (4) personality traits.
+We reveal that only children have significantly greater money resources, more parenting time, closer parent-child relationships, and a better personality than a child who has siblings.
+The Sobel-Goodman test reveals that financial resources, parenting time, the closeness of parent-child relationships, and personality traits are mediators of these effects.
+An only child has superior academic attainment compared with children with siblings.
+The difference in financial resources, parenting time, the closeness of parent-child relationships, and personality traits can be used to interpret these effects.

-30 2.
-Literature Review
+2 Literature review